-At first, they’re a running joke —A Saudi, an American and an Eritrean ran on to a soccer field — playing in sexist cliques until IBRAHIM breaks his foot.
+Having just begun to define their complex cultural and gender identities when terrorism reboots everything, they attempt to rebuild a team and a middle school life, meeting new, sometimes humorous obstacles at each turn.
+At first, they’re a running joke —a Saudi, an American and an Eritrean ran onto a soccer field — playing in sexist cliques until IBRAHIM breaks his foot.
 His injury and plea that teammates draw on each other’s strengths kick starts change.
-Coach’s desert team-building activities and a team trip to a men-only skating rink, where the girls disguise as boys, reconfigure the team dynamic, and milestones like crushes, group dates and first periods occur along the way.
+Coach’s desert team-building activities, practices in one another’s cultural backyards and a mutual desire to kick back against fear reconfigure the team dynamic, and milestones like crushes, group dates and first periods occur along the way.

 Finally, in tournament play, the team’s abundance of girls turns asset.
 Through a double-jointed goal and MALIKA’s perfectly timed Ramadan menstrual period, diversity slays the day.

 Victory is sweet, but short.
 Paisley’s brief epilogue reveals a second terrorist attack largely empties the school as families seek a safer location, and the team becomes a memory.
 Returning to the US later herself, she discovers her suburban high school classmates dismiss her experience as irrelevant — until September 11, 2001.